kjanjua26/HearPapers/README.md

 The converted audiobook: <a href="https://soundcloud.com/kamran-janjua-588816855/yang-stacked-attention-networks-audiobook">LISTEN HERE</a>.

 ## Notes
-I used GTTs and therefore the voice is a bit robotic, I plan on using WaveNet in the future and also (smart) inclusion of sentences from the pdf in the audiobook.
+I used gTTS and therefore the voice is a bit robotic, I plan on using WaveNet in the future and also (smart) inclusion of sentences from the pdf in the audiobook.
 Currently the only heuristic is if the character length of a sentence is more than 20, we include in the audiobook.
 The CVPR paper results are good.
 Equations are a bit tricky, will need to figure that out in the future.